LianaTechnologies/lianamailer-gf/readme.txt

 == Description ==

-LianaMailer for Gravity Forms is an integration plugin for a [Gravity Forms](https://www.gravityforms.com/) plugin which integrates LianaMailer into Gravity Forms.
+LianaMailer for Gravity Forms is an integration plugin which integrates LianaMailer into [Gravity Forms](https://www.gravityforms.com/).
+It enables you to have newsletter opt-ins automatically exported from Gravity Forms form to LianaMailer email marketing solution.

+= Collect contacts easily from your WordPress site =

+LianaMailer allows you to segment contacts, collect email contact lists, and send device-optimized messages in line with your brand with just a few clicks.
+With this tool, you can develop your performance based on real data and comprehensive reports.

+Save time and reduce manual work by using LianaMailer for Gravity Forms to collect contacts, such as newsletter and guide subscribers, from your WordPress site.

 = Contribute and translate =

 LianaMailer for Gravity Forms plugin is developed and supported by Liana Technologies Oy.
-Join our crew at GitHub or contact using other means.
+Join our crew at GitHub or contact us using other means.

+== Screenshots ==

+1. Email field in form configuration
+2. LianaMailer settings panel in Gravity Forms

 == Frequently Asked Questions ==